SWISS EXPO LOGISTICS

 Global fair logistics from a single source

-Our team from SWISS EXPORT LOGISTICS has 20 years of experience.
+Our team from SWISS EXPO LOGISTICS has 20 years of experience.

 So we decided to make our own way.
 The founding of our company in 2010 was based on the idea of realising a stress free and professional trade show exhibition for our customers, through specialising on trade show logistics and an all-encompassing service concept.